HoriKyouko/StarWarsVR/README.md

 	- Created a laser prefab with a sphere and particle effect
 	- Added in the lightsabers to replace the controllers
 	- Caused an issue where this was all added to the wrong scene and need to swap the objects over
+	- Took a while to get the training droid to move around the player in a hemisphere
+		- Still need to fix an issue with the training droid where the laser blasts are from other areas than the current location of the training droid.
+I think this has to do with the delay inherit in initialization.

     - Added the Droid Assault scene
         - Added the terrain to the scene